MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 browser through the Walrus Site *portal* <https://walrus.site>.
 While the portal's operation is explained in a [later section](./portal.md), consider for now that there can be many portals (hosted by whoever wants to have their own, and even on `localhost`).
-Further, the only function of the portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.
+Further, the only function of the portal is to retrieve the metadata (from Sui) and the resource files (from Walrus) that constitute the site.

 If you have a Sui wallet with some Testnet SUI, you can try and "mint a new Flatlander" from the site.
 This creates an NFT from the collection and shows you two links: one to the explorer, and one